 c.
 No longer requires treatment for breast or cervical cancer;

 d.
 Fails to complete a scheduled redetermination;

 e.
-Is no longer a RI resident; OR
+Is no longer a Rhode Island resident; OR

 f.
 Otherwise does not meet the eligibility requirements for the program.